AndrePatri/SharsorIPCpp/README.md

 ### 1. Features:
 - SharsorIPCpp leverages *POSIX* *shared memory* and *semaphores* primitives in conjunction with Eigen's matrix API to create shared views of tensors over **multiple processes**, which can then be safely accessed and manipulated in a **rt-compatible** way.
 - SharsorIPCpp exposes to the user a convenient `Client/Server` API to create, read, write and manage shared tensors from separate processes (on the same machine) with **minimum latency**, and **internally takes care of** avoiding **race conditions** on the data.
 Note that while only one instance of a server is allowed, an arbitrary number of clients can be created.
+To make also non-atomic operations on the shared data safe, the SharsorIPCpp also exposes methods for manually handling data acquisition and release.
 - SharsorIPCpp is templatized so as to support the creation of shared tensors with
   - different datatypes (`bool`, `int`, `float` and `double`).
   - `ColMajor` (column-major) and `RowMajor` (row-major) layouts.
 - Additionally, a `StringTensor` wrapper object designed for sharing arrays of UTF8 encoded-strings is also provided.
+- Producer/Consumer wrappers built on top of [boost::interprocess](https://www.boost.org/doc/libs/1_46_0/doc/html/interprocess/synchronization_mechanisms.html)'s named condition variables and mutex + SharsorIPCpp's client/server for system-wide single producer - multiple consumers triggering

 The library is also **fully binded** in Python, codename `PySharsorIPC`, and allows for seamless integration with the popular NumPy library.